How Much Does it Cost to Build a 4000 Sq Ft House in Canada in 2026

 • Down payment: 25-30% of total project cost

-• Construction loan: Covers remaining 70-75%
+• Construction loan: Covers the remaining 70-75%

 • Higher interest rates than conventional home loans

-• Progress draws tied to construction milestones
+• Progress is tied to construction milestones

 Working with a Mortgage Broker